G3orge26/llvm-memlog-pass/README.md

-# Building LLVM and running our own Pass
+# Building LLVM and creating / running our own Pass

+## __General Overview__
+This repository is essentially an in depth guide on how to create an LLVM Pass and also how to build LLVM as well as your pass in your machine.
+The pass in this guide is run on LLVM version 6, however it should work in later and up to date versions such as 9 or 10 as well.
+Getting familiar with LLVM internals and Passes can be a quite tedious, I decided to create this guide presenting to the best of my ability and in as much detail as possible all of the things I learned trying to create MemLog Pass.
+MemLog was done as part of an assignment on [Type Systems and Programming Languages](https://www.csd.uoc.gr/~hy546/) course of University of Crete, Computer Science Department.

 ## __Pass Details__
-For precise instructions and very useful tips on how MemLog pass works and how to write a Pass in general refer to the full guide available at [README](llvm/lib/MemLog/README.md) contained in llvm/lib/MemLog.
+For precise instructions on how MemLog pass works and useful tips and tricks on how to write a Pass in general refer to the full guide available at [README](llvm/lib/MemLog/) contained in llvm/lib/MemLog.

 ## __Section A: Building LLVM__

-### __Setting up the Enviroment__
+### __Setting up the Environment__
-For this project, llvm 6 version was used cloned from : _https://github.com/llvm/llvm-project.git_ .
+For this project, LLVM 6 version was used, cloned from : _https://github.com/llvm/llvm-project.git_ .
-Building LLVM can be a really memory intensive procedure so i had to create some more RAM than my 8G on my laptop.
+Building LLVM can be a really memory intensive procedure so I had to create some more RAM than my 8G on my laptop.

 ```
 fallocate -l 8G /swapfile